spiceai/docs/spiceaidocs/docs/getting-started/index.md

 spice dataset configure
 ```

-You will be prompted to enter a name.
-Enter a name that represents the contents of the dataset
+Enter a dataset name that will be used to reference the dataset in queries.
+This name does not need to match the name in the dataset source.

 ```bash
 dataset name: (spice_app) eth_recent_blocks